Intensive outpatient treatment for children with Selective Mutism

 (Fade-in sessions Jul 30 - Aug 1)

-Due to COVID, we've postponed our annual winter camp to the summer of 2021.
-Registration is now open!
+CAMP IS FULL.
+Check back for winter and summer 2022 dates Registration is now open!
 Camp has a capacity for 10 students.
 Camp fills up fast so call even if you are interested.
 Each student will be paired up with a peer and a therapist/mentor.
 If enough teens sign up, we will do a specific teen group that week after school.
 If you're interested, contact Heidi to see if this is a good option for your child.
 If you are a parent or a professional who wants to learn more about treating SM, call and see how you can participate.

 Resilience Camp cost is $2000. ($500 deposit, $1500 tuition).
 Insurance cannot be billed for camp, but some insurances will cover individual therapy sessions.